AltaArts/BlenderRender--Prism-Render-State/README.md

 ## **Issues / Suggestions**

 For any bug reports or suggestions, please add to the GitHub repo.
+Known issues are listed in GitHub's project and issues tabs.